widdowquinn/Teaching-Stan-Hierarchical-Modelling/README.md

 jupyter notebook
 ```

 This should bring up a view on the current directory in your browser.
-Click on any of the `.ipynb` notebook files to start them running in your browser.
+Click on any of the `.ipynb` notebook files to start them running in your browser - the `index.ipynb` page is a good place to start.